Thesis guidelines and submission

 If something is not working as expected, please contact design@dtu.dk.

-The printing process at Stibo can take up to 12 days, since we very often see a need for corrections and adjustments.
+The printing process at Stibo can take up to 12 working days (including time for corrections and adjustments).

-Please be aware that a publisher/printing house will keep two of the printed copies as they are required to submit copies of printed materials to the Danish Royal Library.
+Please be aware that a publisher/printing house will require two of the printed copies for the Danish Royal Library.

 ISBN no.